scandinavianlogic/scandinavianlogic.github.io/_posts/2022-06-21-4th-International-Autumn-School-and-Workshop-on-Proof-Theory.md

 end_date: "2022-11-12"
 category: events
 ---

-### Short description

-The 4th International Autumn School on Proof Theory in Utrecht is arranged under the auspices of The Proof Society and organised by the universities of Amsterdam and Utrecht.
-The Proof Society has recently been formed to support the notion of proof in its broadest sense, through a series of suitable activities; to be therefore inclusive in reaching out to all scientific areas which consider proof as an object in their studies; to enable the community to shape its future by identifying, formulating and communicating its most important goals; to actively promote proof to increase its visibility and representation.

-### Long description

 The 4th International Autumn School on Proof Theory in Utrecht is arranged under the auspices of The Proof Society and organised by the universities of Amsterdam and Utrecht.
 The Proof Society has recently been formed to support the notion of